 Contact 082 494 8452, email@example.com

 Its fairytale-esque topography makes the Mother City the dreamiest city on the planet for a paragliding adventure.
-Here’s the deal: there are two take-off locations (Lion’s Head and Signal Hill).
-Lion’s Head is the more popular one because of the views of Table Mountain and the peninsula.
-Flights last between five and 30 minutes, and you do not need any previous knowledge or experience of paragliding – simply arrive at the takeoff point in comfortable clothing and one of the instructors will take you through some guidelines before take-off.
+Here’s the deal: Clear blue skies or magical sunset moments is what you can look forward to when you set off from Signal hill or Lions head, two of the best loved spots in Cape Town.
+Flights last between five and 30 minutes, depending on the weather conditions, and you do not need any previous knowledge or experience of paragliding – simply book and arrive at the takeoff point in comfortable clothing and one of the instructors will take you through some guidelines before take-off.

 When Daily, 7.40am – 5.40pm (take-off on the hour, weather permitting)